Those who cannot remember the past are condemned to repeat it.

 George Santayana

-Who is this man, Ilya?
-He doesn't know where he came from, or how old he is.
+Thus begins the story of Ilya Erynovich and Katerinya Emlynovna, a lifelong search for the meaning of something from the past.
+Ilya doesn't know where he came from, or how old he is.
 He seems to know things he couldn't possibly have learned.
 He has skills he couldn't possibly have acquired.
 He is sought out, and sometimes captured, by political and religious leaders, and constantly followed by anonymous stalkers.

-This turns out to be good memory therapy for Ilya, and he soon recovers his knowledge of the last 20 years or so – but then it becomes stuck.
+This turns out to be good memory therapy for Ilya, and he recovers his knowledge of the last 20 years or so – but then it becomes stuck.
 He can't remember anything prior to that.
 And it soon becomes clear to them that Ilya's past self has left messages for his present self – there is something about the past that his present self needs to know – but the clues are cryptic and hard to decipher.

 Over the course of a 24 year love affair, buffeted by political and religious intrigue, two epidemics, and a civil war, Ilya and Katerinya finally figure out who he really is ... or was.
 But it's not what either had expected.